axibase/atsd/portals/selecting-series.md

 ![](./resources/series-display-1.png)

-In addition, the `limit = int` setting can reduce the number of samples displayed for each series.
-It makes queries execute faster when loading data for high-frequency series from the server, in particular during design and validation stages.
+Additionally, the `limit` setting reduces the number of samples displayed for each series.
+This makes queries execute faster when loading data for high-frequency series from the server, in particular during design and validation stages.

 [![](./resources/button.png)](https://apps.axibase.com/chartlab/cdfb34c5/13/)